Conditional Assignment Operator in PHP is a shorthand operator that allow developers to assign values to variables based on certain conditions.

 Wrapping Up

-In conclusion, the Conditional Assignment Operators in PHP provide developers with powerful tools to simplify code and make it more readable.
+The Conditional Assignment Operators in PHP provide developers with powerful tools to simplify code and make it more readable.
 You can use these operators to assign values to variables based on certain conditions, assign default values to variables if they are null, and perform shorthand versions of conditional statements.
 By using these operators, developers can write more efficient and elegant code.